Supersonic-Sites/FinelyTunedTechnologies/content/_index.md

         cta_link: free-consultation/
         aos: fade-up
         icon: "#film"
-        title: Home Theater
+        title: Home Theatre
-        desc: "‘Suspension of disbelief’ that is the movie directors single artistic intention.
-Every soft whisper, dynamic explosion,  colour intensity and hue recreated to perfection by us in your home.  "
+        desc: "“Suspension of Disbelief”.
+This is the movie directors single artistic intention.
+Every soft whisper, dynamic musical soundtrack, colour intensity and hue, recreated to perfection in your home by our THX and ISF certified team. "
         aos_select: true
   - type: divider
     bg_color: white